qlik-oss/gopherciser/generatedocs/README.md

 ## How: Generating the documentation

-To generate new `documentation.go` and `settingup.md` files after updating the documentation data, use the following command in the project root:
+To generate new `documentation.go` file after updating the documentation data, use the following command in the project root:

 ```bash
 go generate